KoyanagiT/piano/README.md

 # piano

 This is the piano.
-This was made only only for playing a song I like.
+This was made only for playing a song I like.

 # DEMO